dev-tecksolke/tecksolke-tpay-app-api/README.md

                 $options = [
                     'referenceCode' => '',//Unique referenceCode i.e TPXXXXX
-                    'redirectURL' => '',//This is the URL that the user will be redirect after payment 'resultURL' => '',//This is the url that will receive the response data after successful payment 'amount' => 1,//amount to be paid
+                    'redirectURL' => '',//This is the URL that the user will be redirect after payment 'resultURL' => '',//This is the url that will receive the response data after successful payment.
+Note that this has to be a post callback so remember to use post in your callback.
+                    'amount' => 1,//amount to be paid
                 ];